Samareimorgan/nodebamazon/README.md

 #### Dependencies: mysql & inquirer modules

 1. Please ensure node.js is installed
-2. Once installed please npm init to create a Json package
-3. Then install the following in order: npm install npm install mysql npm install inquirer
+2. Then install the following in order into the application folder: npm install npm install mysql npm install inquirer
-4. You are ready to open the application in the cli and run the application
+3. You are ready to open the application in the cli and run the application

 ## Credits